DeepWiSe888/Octopus/hardware/README.md

 ## RF port

 A 50 ohm SMA jack is employed to connect to each RF interface.
-This connector is a standard thread and standard-polarity SMA jack.
+This connector is a standard-thread and standard-polarity SMA jack.

 ## Power